Error-induced extinction in a multi-type critical birth-death process: types with general rates

-and perform leading order expansions as usual to recover the coefficients $B_i$ and $A_i$ for all types.
+and match coefficients as usual to recover the coefficients $B_i$ and $A_i$ for all types.
 We arrive at the following expression for the leading order asymptotic generating function starting with a single type-1 cell,

 Now we follow the procedure of the no-death case outlined in Section~\ref{sec:n-gener}, use the scaling variables $x_n=1-p/\alpha_n t$ and $y=s/\alpha_n t$ and take the limit $t\to \infty$ with $p$ and $y$ constants, to find